 - Weather: Try to cycle with some wind resistance as this will increase your fitness/strength and will prepare you for the event.
 Also, there’s no escaping the fact that it may rain on your London to Paris ride, any training which involves cycling in the rain is valuable.

 - Hydration: Practise drinking from your water bottle whilst cycling.
 You won’t want to keep stopping to drink on your ride.

 - Terrain: Practise cycling off roads and up hills as this will help to prepare you for the reality of cycling to Paris.

 - Bike setup: Ensure that your saddle is at the right height (your feet should just miss the ground when you are sitting on it).
 If you find this difficult to begin with, increase the height gradually.

 - Kit to take: You will need to carry certain items with you during the ride so you might like to consider how you will do this.
 You can consult your local bike shop to find out what your options are e.g. rucksack, pannier, handlebar bags etc. Remember that you should always wear a helmet when cycling.
 It is also a good idea to carry a small first aid kit, a puncture repair kit and a mobile phone.

-We've included some training plans which have been submitted by those who have successfully completed the London to paris cycle ride for your reference.
-As we've said, each of you will have different fitness levels and mixed cycling experience so you will need to adapt these to fit your own particular needs but we hope they are helpful to you with creating your own training plan.
+We’ve included some training plans which have been submitted by a personal traininer who has successfully completed the London to Paris cycle ride for your reference.
+As we’ve said, each of you will have different fitness levels and mixed cycling experience so you will need to adapt these to fit your own particular needs but we hope they are helpful to you with creating your own training plan.

 Need a more detailed training guide?
 Check out these recommended cycle training books for further tips and advice: